actonmass/actonmass.org/README.md

 ## Live deployment

-All branches are deployed on http://NAME_OF_BRANCH--actonmass.netlify.com.
+All branches (draft versions of the website) are automatically deployed to preview changes.
+A branch named `test` would be deployed on the domain https://test--actonmass.netlify.com/.
 Branch deployment should not take more than 2 minutes.
 If a deployment doesn't work, logs can be checked on:
 - [Netlify](https://app.netlify.com/sites/actonmass/deploys) for the build log (requires login)